 - Choose Sort First By: Column C, Descending, and click OK.

 - Now we want to get rid of the blanked nodes.
-The values could be the Surfer blanking value, 1.70141e+38, or I've also seen them in DEM files as -32767.
+The values could be the Surfer blanking value, 1.70141e+38, or in DEM files the value can be -32767.
 Select the first row with the blanking value in Column C, scroll to the last row that has the blanking value it in, hold the SHIFT key down and select the last row with the blanking value in Column C. That will select all the intervening rows.

 - Click Data | Edit | Delete.

 - Once all the blanking values are deleted from the data file, click File | Save (or File | Save As) and save the file to a DAT file.

 - Click Home | Grid Data | Grid Data, select the DAT file and click Open.

 - In the Grid Data dialog, choose the Nearest Neighbor gridding method and set the # of Nodes equal to that of the original grid file (noted in Step 2 above).
 Set the file path and file name for the output grid file and click OK.